IlginIcozu/Lumina/README.md

 The color algorithm is divided into two parts.
 The first part selects two hues, while the second part adds additional hues based on a specific hash value.
 If the first part of the algorithm selects two identical hues, the second part will always introduce additional hues to ensure variety.
 There are 9 different hues in total

 These selected hues are then applied to the basic shapes created in the project.
-The FBM shader is employed to add light to the intersecting areas of these basic shapes.
+The FBM shader adds light to the intersecting areas of these basic shapes.

 In the fourth step, the final shader amplifies the brightness and saturation of the colors based on a random hash value.
 This process brings out a rich variety in the coloring structure of the artwork.